 Some devices have a special 'Dark Mode' which is designed to kick in during the evening hours.
-Apple has created a Dark Mode for its Apple TV, which changes much of the interface furniture from white (or light) to black (or dark); this is more restful to use in the evening.
-The Mac doesn't officially get Dark Mode, but it gets something similar, and in this article we show you how to switch it on and what it does.
+For example, Apple created a Dark Mode for its Apple TV, which changes much of the interface furniture from white (or light) to black (or dark); this is more restful to use in the evening.
+Read more here: How to use Dark Mode on Apple TV.

-Once 'dark menu bar' mode is switched on, you'll see that the interface is subtly, but not drastically, different.
-As the option name suggests, it changes the look of only the menu bar (at the top of the macOS interface) and the dock (at the bottom).
+As you can see, once 'dark menu bar' mode is switched on, the interface is subtly, but not drastically, different.
+As the option name suggests, it changes the look of only the menu bar (at the top of the macOS interface) and the Dock (at the bottom).

 Here are some things to look out for in this mode: